sebanc/brunch/README.md

 Contrarily to the Croissant framework which mostly supports non-unibuilds images (configuration and access to android apps), Brunch should work with both but will provide better hardware support for unibuild images.

 Currently:
-- "rammus" is the recommended image for devices with Intel CPU for 4th generation and newer.
+- "rammus" is the recommended image for devices with 4th generation Intel CPU and newer.
-- "samus" is the recommended image for devices with Intel CPU for 3rd generation and older.
+- "samus" is the recommended image for devices with 3rd generation Intel CPU and older.
-- "grunt" would be the image to use if you have an AMD CPU but the chances that it will work are currently low.
+- "grunt" would be the image to use if you have an AMD CPU but the chances that it will work are low.

 ChromeOS recovery images can be downloaded from here: https://cros-updates-serving.appspot.com/